Frequently Asked Questions about Mobility in the EU

 I am an Irish citizen living in France.
 I own a small property in France which I would like to leave to my eldest grandson.
 Can I apply Irish law to ensure that my grandson successfully inherits the property?

 Yes.
 Under the Succession Regulation, you can choose Irish law as the law applicable to the succession of your French property.
 If the succession is handled in France, the French authorities will apply Irish law to your entire estate.

-It is however important that you choose Irish law as the applicable law.
+It is however important that you formally choose Irish law as the applicable law in your will.
 Otherwise, French law will be applied to the succession of your entire estate if you are habitually resident in France at the time of your death.